TITLE VI

 What is Title VI?

 Title VI is a federally funded program through the Department of Education operating within the Office of Indian Education in Washington, D.C.
 Funds go directly to local programs to meet academic, social, and cultural needs, as well as college and career planning.
 All students of Native American descent are eligible to participate whose tribe is recognized by the federal government.
 Eligibility does not consider income level.
 Procedures for enrolling your school-age child as a recipient of the program begin with the completion of a Title VI Student Eligibility Certification Form (506), which may be obtained at the Claremore School Enrollment Center or the link below.
-This form must be approved by the Claremore School Enrollment Center prior to services.
+This form must be approved by the Claremore School Enrollment Center before services.
 Examples of programs are tutors for reading & math, summer school, and instructional supplies.

 506 Form